kreidanderson/weather_db/README.md

 - I was unable to code the local storage so that the last search appeared on the screen when the browser was refreshed.
 However, the last search does save in local storage.

 ## NOTE:
-I hid my API key by using a config.js file so you as the user will need to make your own javascript 'config.js' file, with your own key in an object:
+I hid my API key by using a config.js file so IF the key was a paid key, you as the user would need to make your own javascript 'config.js' file, with your own key in an object:
 Copy and paste this into your config.js file:

 var config = {
 myKey : *"YOUR KEY GOES HERE"*
 }

+but because the key is free, you don't need to do that in this instance.

 you can get your own API key by creating an account here: https://home.openweathermap.org/users/sign_in and requesting an API key.